WheteThunger/VehicleDeployedLocks/README.md

 - `Allow deploying locks onto vehicles owned by other players` (`true` or `false`) -- Whether to allow players to deploy a lock onto a vehicle owned by someone else (i.e., a vehicle whose `OwnerID` is a different player's Steam ID).
 Such vehicles are likely spawned by a plugin, or a plugin allowed the player to claim that vehicle.
 This is `false` by default to protect owned vehicles from having locks deployed onto them by others.
 Note: If the owner leaves a code lock unlocked, another player can still lock it with a custom code to lock out the owner.
 - `Allow deploying locks onto unowned vehicles` (`true` or `false`) -- Whether to allow players to deploy a lock onto a vehicle that has no owner (i.e., `OwnerID` is `0`), which usually describes vehicles that spawned naturally in the world, though some plugins may spawn vehicles with no owner as well.
 Note: Vehicles spawned at NPC vendors have no owner by default, unless set by a plugin such as [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options).
 You can also use the [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership) plugin to allow players to claim unowned vehicles with an optional cooldown.
 - `Require cupboard auth to deploy locks onto unowned vehicles` (`true` or `false`) -- Whether to require players to be within TC radius to deploy a lock onto an **unowned** vehicle.
+- `Auto claim unowned vehicles when deploying locks` (`true` or `false` -- Whether to automatically assign vehicle ownership to the player deploying the lock, if the vehicle is not already owned.
+- `Auto replace vehicle ownership when deploying locks` (`true` or `false`) -- Whether to automatically assign vehicle ownership to the player deploying the lock, if the vehicle is already owned.
 - `Allow pushing vehicles while locked out` (`true` or `false`) -- Whether to allow players to push a vehicle while they are not authorized to the vehicle's lock.
 This is `true` by default to be consistent with vanilla behavior.
 - `Cooldown to auto craft locks (seconds)` -- Cooldown for players to craft a lock if they don't have one in their inventory.
 Since players can pickup vehicle-deployed locks (by design), this cooldown prevents players from effectively making locks faster than they could normally craft them.
 Configure this based on the crafting speed of locks on your server.
 - `Modular car settings`